 Review: The North Face Activist FUTURELIGHT™

-The Activist FUTURELIGHT™ is a low-cut hiking shoe that offers the stability and support of a hiking boot, the light weight of a trail shoe, and a style that is equally comfortable in an urban setting as it is on the trails.
+The Activist FUTURELIGHT™ is a low-cut hiking shoe that offers the stability and support of a hiking boot, the lightweight comfort of a trail shoe, and a style that feels just as natural in the city as it does on the trails.

 Price (at time of writing): R2799